NotAMorningSpartan/notamorningspartan.github.io/content/about.md

   name = "Tyler Kness-Miller"
 +++

-My name is Tyler Kness-Miller, and this is my personal blog where I share the knowledgebase and tricks I've learned from working with Red Hat products/Red Hat Enterprise Linux, GitLab, Openshift, and a variety of other enterprise technologies.
+My name is Tyler Kness-Miller, and this is my personal blog where I share the knowledgebase and tricks I've learned from working with Ansible Automation Platform, Red Hat Enterprise Linux, GitLab, Openshift, and a variety of other enterprise technologies.

 Currently, I work as a Principal Linux Systems Engineer at ECS Federal, responsible for the infrastructure, baseline, and tools responsible for supporting and running linux resources for a public sector customer.